kyma-project/lifecycle-manager/internal/manifest/README.md

 2. Look up the correct Client for Single or Dual Cluster Mode based on the [SKR Client Lookup](skr_client_lookup.go) and [ClusterClient](client.go) to read Secret Data as if they were a kubeconfig.
 3. Look up the correct Keychain to access image layers contained in private registries through a [Keychain](../../pkg/ocmextensions/cred.go).
 4. Interact with the Default Data supplied to the Manifest CR to initialize a module with [Pre/Post-Hooks](custom_resource.go).
-5. Check for Module Readiness based on the applied resources, see [custom StateCheck](statecheck/state_check.go)
+5. Check for Module Readiness based on the applied resources.
+For more information, see [custom StateCheck](statecheck/state_check.go).